ZTKlein/DPA-8070/content/posts/2020-11-16-project-3-bringing-a-unicycle-to-life.md

 ### Animation

 I decided to use a curve to define the motion path for the unicycle.
 At first I used a Bezier curve, but that seemed to cause some weird issues with the unicycle wobbling, so I went back and tried to redo it with the regular CV curve tool.
-Once this was done, I just used some trial and error to set up the unicycle to properly follow the path facing forward.
+Once this was done, I just used some trial and error to set up the unicycle to properly follow the path facing forward, and used the graph editor to tweak the animation curve.

-Once this was done, I keyframed the motion of the unicycle, using the motion path twist attributes to add some banking on turns.
+After that was done, I keyframed the motion of the unicycle, using the motion path twist attributes to add some banking on turns.
 Where the path crosses itself I knew I planned on having a light trail, so I decided to use the root controller to animate the bike jumping over the trail that would be there (otherwise I'd have to animate it exploding).

-Once I had the general motion of the bike keyframed, I went back and used the deformer controls.
+Once the general motion of the bike was keyframed, I went back and used the deformer controls.
 At the start of the animation, I tried to use deformations to add some anticipation before the motion similar to a road-runner style start.
 I wanted the unicycle to immediately start at full speed like a Tron bike, but I wanted to still give some form of visual cue that it was about to start moving.
 It didn't quite turn out how I was hoping, but it gives some windup to the initial movement.
 Then, for the jump I added squash and stretch.
 Finally, at the end, I decided to have the unicycle skid to a halt, so I turned it 90 degrees, angled it, and used squash and stretch again to give an exaggerated effect and a sense of follow-through.

 ### The light trail